cmaliwal/ColossusCoinXT/I2PD_Setup_Usage.md

 - you can enable firewall or not, both should run ok (tested before and works on either linux or win w/o any firewall or NAT setup), performance may vary only.
 - make sure that your i2pd logs and files are not being saved to (and picked up from) `c:\Users\<user>\AppData\Roaming\i2pd\` (or similarly check under AppData\Local) as that seems to be the default location on Win.

+# Small Local Testnet Setup
+For quick testing (and testing purposes only) you can connect couple of nodes of your own (this is now getting to be slightly easier than before, as you don't need any public IP-s etc.):
+- use only 'testnet'.
+- you need couple public/server nodes.
+They don't have to be MN-s (see above on how to set up a server-non-MN), but they should have a full blockchain of data.
+You can set them up on your local machines or LAN, shouldn't matter, some online if you have some VM-s ready.
+- install couple client/private nodes.
+Fill them (ColossusXT.conf) with `addnode=` pointing to the above server nodes (again see above on how to create unique i2p addresses and how to get, copy them).
+- start server nodes first, give them 5, 10 mins at least.
+- then start client nodes and again give them some time to connect (2 to 5 mins on a good connection).
+- you could equally use just 2 nodes (of which one is a server).

 # Firewalls, Other Setup